CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 <pre>$ s3cmd put pictures/salmon.jpg s3://fishes/pictures/fishes.jpg -P
 Public URL of the object is: http://object.pouta.csc.fi/fishes/pictures/salmon.jpg</pre>

 **Note** that the above client outputs an URL which has http:// (which is not open in the object storage firewall).
-A URL like this needs to be manually changed to https if such a client is used.
+An URL like this needs to be manually changed to https if such a client is used.

 &nbsp;